y330/FragmentQR/README.md

  -----

-### TODO in the unforeseeable future
+### TODO sometime in the future

-  - [ ] add keyboard shorcut to open popup with link to text fragment as a placeholder in the textarea
+  - [ ] combine all the steps to into one keyboard shortcut

 ----

 ## More Info